 Purdue Engineering faculty receive prestigious research recognition

-Letian Dou, Charles Davidson Assistant Professor of Chemical Engineering, was also recognized for cross-field impact.
+Letian Dou, the Charles Davidson Assistant Professor of Chemical Engineering, was recognized for cross-field impact.
 His research focuses on using simple chemistry and physics to design materials that tackle today’s most critical energy and sustainability challenges.

 Vlad Shalaev, the Bob and Anne Burnett Distinguished Professor of Electrical and Computer Engineering, was recognized for his impact in the field of physics.
 He specializes in nanophotonics, plasmonics, and optical metamaterials.

 Peide Ye, the Richard J. and Mary Jo Schwartz Professor of Electrical and Computer Engineering, was recognized for cross-field impact.
 Ye’s research interests include semiconductor physics and devices, Nano-structures and nano-fabrications, Quantum/spin-transport, Atomic layer deposition, High-k/III-V device integration, High-performance III-V MOSFETs, high-k/graphene integration, High-performance graphene FETs and Graphene spintronics.

 The Highly Cited Researchers’ names are drawn from the publications that rank in the top 1 percent by citations for field and publication year in the Web of Science citation index, and the list identifies the research institutions and countries where they are based.